b-lukaszuk/BS_wJ_eng/contents/binary.md

 (`curProd`) of `b` times `bin1` is summed
 (`add(total, curProd * "0"^zerosToPad`)) into a grand `total`.
-Just like in the decimal system, `curProd` is shifted to left every time we do that, which is why we defined and increase `zerosToPad` variable.
+Just like in the decimal system, `curProd` is shifted to left every time we do that, which is why we defined and increased `zerosToPad` variable.
 Let's test it out.

 ```jl
 s = """